daviemakz/risen-js-docs/docs/results.md

 If a service exits unexpectedly all the running services would need to be informed of this, raising the risk of unexpected race conditions and pitfalls.

-For example, the service core operations allow dynamic scaling of service instances and if it were to reduce the number while another service is communicating with it you would begin to get unexpected behavior and less reliability.
+For example, the service core operations allow dynamic scaling of service instances and if it were to reduce the number while another service is communicating with it you would begin to get unexpected behaviour and less reliability.

 Having everything flow through the service core ensures that the framework has a single source of truth and if a service instance fails, for example, for any reason the other service instances do not need to be aware of this.